 *The first year you took out the mortgage would probably be less because you would make fewer than 12 monthly payments.

-1. You must use the cash method of accounting.
+1. Must use the cash method of accounting

-2. Your loan must be secured by a home (doesn’t have to be your main home).
+2. Mortgage must be secured by a home

-4. If your loan term is longer than 10 years, the terms of the loan must be the same as other loans offered in your area for the same or longer term.
+4. If term greater than 10 years, terms must be the same as other loans offered in your area

 5. Your loan amount must be $250,000 or less, or the number of points cannot be more than: